0xrama/AstraFi/README.md

    - Click **Stake** to simulate staking $SND tokens.
    - Observe the **Staked** and **Rewards** cards updating in real-time.
 4. (Optional) For development: Open browser DevTools (F12) to view console logs or modify code.

----

-*AstraFi PoC demonstrates a secure, professional, and user-friendly staking experience on Soundness, ready for further integration and development.*